 How do you use the king of all exercises to build muscle and improve your fitness?
-Building muscle is a complex process that involves many factors such as food, sleep, hormones, rest, and your workout.
+Building muscle is a complex process that involves many factors, such as food, sleep, hormones, rest, and your workout.

 The deadlift is the king of all fitness exercises, and it is the best way to build muscles.
-What makes the deadlift so useful is that it is a compound exercise that works multiple muscles, joints, and bones.
+What makes the deadlift so valuable is that it is a compound exercise that works multiple muscles, joints, and bones.
 Because it is a compound exercise, it also works the nervous system and activates hormones.

 Use volume to build muscle.

 The bigger the muscle, the more weight it can lift.
-The goal of building muscle requires you to lift more weight.
+One goal of building muscle requires you to lift more weight.
 The exercise that allows you to lift the most weight is the deadlift.
 You can lift more weight with the deadlift because the deadlift involves more muscles than any other exercise.